TrademarkTrademark

 Centralizing Terraform administration

-On top of managing objects from a single location, the administrator also has operational views across all environments and workspaces in a single dashboard.
-Observability is invaluable for large scale deployments as seen in the OPA dashboard below:
+On top of managing objects from one place, the administrator also gets operational views across all environments and workspaces in a single dashboard.
+That kind of observability really pays off for large deployments, as you can see in the OPA dashboard below:

 The Open Policy Agent dashboard